 Of course, collaboration needs some form of structure to avoid a breakdown into confusion, but it’s important that the CINO recognizes that their job is not to control the team discussion or enforce work practices, assignments, or timelines.
 That approach would undermine the effectiveness of digital collaboration and work against the need to build trust within the team.
 Instead, they should view themselves as one of the team, structuring and supporting flexible collaboration rather than ordering it.
 Chief Innovation Officers need to provide just enough structure and involvement to maintain focus and inspire creativity, without stifling innovation beneath a blanket of rules and systems.

 Knowing when to Lead and when to Follow

-Qmarkets offers an extensive toolkit for leadership within a team setting and successful collaboration even at a distance.
+Qmarkets offers an extensive toolkit for leadership strategy and innovation within a team setting and successful collaboration even at a distance.
 Check out how our products can support your Chief Innovation Officer’s leadership skills.